MayorScript/bimm-xml-parser/README.md

 You may have to enter your Github credentials to execute this command.
 Confirm that the repo exists in your current directory by entering the `dir` (for Windows) or `ls` (for Linux) command into your terminal.

-#### **GCP Cloud SDK Integration + Activation**
-From the Google Cloud CLI Shell/terminal, run the following command to initialize Google Cloud SDK:

-    gcloud init --no-launch-browser

-Follow the prompts to authenticate and connect to your GCP Project.

-#### **GCP Application Authentication**
-If you want your local application to temporarily use your own user credentials for API access, run:

-    gcloud auth application-default login --no-launch-browser

-See [Local Application Authentication](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login) for more detail instruction.
 ___

 ## **Try the application**